dive-into-machine-learning/dive-into-machine-learning/README.md

 "Machine learning systems automatically learn programs from data."
 Pedro Domingos, in ["A Few Useful Things to Know about Machine Learning."](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf) The programs you generate will require maintenance.
 Like any way of creating programs faster, you can rack up technical debt.

-Listen to ["Machine Learning and Technical Debt" episode of the Software Engineering Daily Podcast](http://softwareengineeringdaily.com/2015/11/17/machine-learning-and-technical-debt-with-d-sculley/).
-This interviews D. Sculley, one of the authors of [Machine Learning: The High-Interest Credit Card of Technical Debt.](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/43146.pdf).
-Here's the abstract of that paper:
+Here is the abstract of [Machine Learning: The High-Interest Credit Card of Technical Debt](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/43146.pdf):

 > Machine learning offers a fantastically powerful toolkit for building complex systems quickly.
 This paper argues that it is dangerous to think of these quick wins as coming for free.
 Using the framework of technical debt, we note that it is remarkably easy to incur massive ongoing maintenance costs at the system level when applying machine learning.
 The goal of this paper is highlight several machine learning specific risk factors and design patterns to be avoided or refactored where possible.
 These include boundary erosion, entanglement, hidden feedback loops, undeclared consumers, data dependencies, changes in the external world, and a variety of system-level anti-patterns.

-Here are some more relevant articles on risks in Machine Learning and Data Science.
+If you're following this guide, you should read that paper.
+You can also [listen to a podcast episode interviewing one of the authors of this paper](http://softwareengineeringdaily.com/2015/11/17/machine-learning-and-technical-debt-with-d-sculley/).

+A few more articles on the risks:

 - **[Surviving Data Science "at the Speed of Hype"](http://www.john-foreman.com/blog/surviving-data-science-at-the-speed-of-hype)** by John Foreman, Data Scientist at MailChimp
 - [The High Cost of Maintaining Machine Learning Systems](http://www.kdnuggets.com/2015/01/high-cost-machine-learning-technical-debt.html)